FlipperPA/django-dep-default-project/README.md

 +--- app2/
 ```

 This has several advantages.
 First, configuration files will always be in a `config` subdirectory, with a settings subdirectory underneath it.
 Explaining to newcomers that the `config.urls` is the root of your URLs has made a lot more sense to newcomers since I have started using this project layout.
 While requirements files aren't necessarily part of a first time experience, it gives an opportunity for learning by introspection as well.
+Let's create a `requirements/base.txt` file with a single line, `Django==X.Y.Z`.

 ### Valuable Real Estate: The "It Worked!" page